camunda/camunda-docs-manual/content/reference/rest/job/put-set-job-retries.md

 ---

-Sets the retries of the job to the given number of retries.
+Sets the retries of the job to the given number of retries by id.

 # Method